chris17453/cython-example/README.md

-make clean   # to delete build files .c;.so.gz make build   # to build the dist file, it also bumps the patch version +1 make install # to install it in your usser did with pip make all     # for all of it
+make clean   # to delete build files .c;.so.gz make build   # to build the dist file, it also bumps the patch version +1 make install # to install it in your user dir with pip make all     # do all the things
 ```

 ## example output